-Cells in the body normally divide at a steady, even pace.
-New cells are formed to take the place of old and injured cells.
-Sometimes, however, when cells divide and multiply rapidly, they form a lump also called a tumor.
+Cells in the body normally divides at a steady and even pace.
+Huma body continuously forms New cells to take the place of old and injured cells.
+Sometimes, however, when cells divide and multiply rapidly, they form a lump also called a tumour.
 Nearly 80% of finding on a mammogram are not cancer.
-They are usually benign tumors, a cyst or some other non-cancerous condition.
-A tumor is defined as cancer only when it can invade nearby tissues and organs and damage them.
+They are usually benign tumours, a cyst or some other non-cancerous condition.
+A tumour is called cancer only when it starts invading nearby tissues and organs and damage them.

 Types of Breast Cancer

 Your diagnosis will tell you the name of the condition you have.
-It is important to remember that the majority of lumps will be a benign (non-cancerous) condition.
+It is important to remember that most of the lumps will be a benign (non-cancerous) condition.

 If you are diagnosed with breast cancer, this may be described as non-invasive, primary or secondary cancer.

-Primary cancer, also known as invasive cancer, is a tumor that grows outside the ducts and lobules into the surrounding breast tissue.
+Primary cancer, also known as invasive cancer, is a tumour that grows outside the ducts and lobules into the surrounding breast tissue.

-Secondary breast cancer, or metastatic breast cancer, is when cells from the breast tumor spread to other parts of the body, starting with the axillary lymph nodes under the armpit, and then form tumors in other locations such as the bone or the brain.
+Secondary breast cancer, or metastatic breast cancer, is when cells from the breast tumour spread to other parts of the body, starting with the axillary lymph nodes under the armpit, and then form tumours in other locations such as the bone or the brain.